kesiev/massive-randomness-2/README.md

 I've been looking for _that Diablo-esque tabletop experience_ for a long time and this game is the closest thing I've found: total ignorance, immense character growth, and death just around the corner.
 All that's missing are the random dungeons... and that's how this project was born.

+### Technical notes

+ * If your browser supports PWA and Service Worker, you should be able to install MR2 on your device from the browser options menu and use it offline.
+Offline support for web applications has been a bit esoteric in the past and still is, so it may not work for you.
+If you intend to self-host MR2 and do not want this functionality, please remove/comment out the inclusion of the `js/installer.js` script in `index.html`.

 ### Credits

 The challenges feature is inspired by the [Dungeon Skill Challenge](https://boardgamegeek.com/filepage/245223/dungeon-skills-challenge) variant by **anubys** and by the **Hard Mode** rules of the official web-quest **Hardcore Trial**.